Halium/docs/porting/first-steps.rst

       android-sdk-platform-tools bootimg-tools-git

 ..
 Note::
     Arch uses python3 as default python, which may cause some errors while building.
-You can set python2 as default by running
-    ``sudo ln -s /usr/bin/python2 /usr/local/bin/python`` and reboot.
-Check the current python version by running ``python`` .
+Using a python virtualenv2 is highly suggested.
+Please refer to `<https://wiki.archlinux.org/index.php/Python/Virtual_environment>`_ for instructions on setting the Virtual Environment.

 .. todo::
     Add information for installing packages on other distros